Eoinocal/Halite/Readme.txt

 Changes:

+ + from v 0.3.2.1 to 0.3.3.0:
+   1) Announce to all trackers.
+   2) Magnet URIs support added.
+   3) Download complete balloon notification.
+   4) Right aligned numeric columns.
+   5) Super-seeding.
+   6) File renaming (not fully exposed by UI).
+   7) Updated to libtorrent 0.15.1
+      - brings significant optimizations and bug fixes.

  + from v 0.3.2 to 0.3.2.1:
    1) Open folder behaviour changed to open torrent subfolder.
    2) Queue positions correctly restored between sessions.